 Foreigners driving a rental car across any border into neighbouring countries must obtain a permit from the Cross-border Road Transport Agency prior to arriving at the border crossing.
 Failure to do so may lead to arrest and/or a fine.

 Canadian currency can be easily exchanged at major banks and foreign exchange counters.
 A passport and additional identification is required when undertaking foreign exchange transactions.

 Foreigners are permitted to enter South Africa carrying a maximum of ZAR100,000, or US$10,000 or its equivalent in foreign currencies.
 Customs forms are not required to be completed, but random customs checks are conducted.

-Natural disasters & climate
+Natural disasters and climate

 The climate varies from region to region.
 Storms and flooding can occur throughout the country and at various times of the year.
 Flash storms can occur in Gauteng and North West provinces from November to April.
-There are heavy rains along the south coast from June to September and the Western Cape region receives heavy rainfall between May and September.
+There are heavy rains along the south coast from June to September and the Western Cape receives heavy rainfall between May and September.
 Dirt roads can become hazardous during these periods.
 After heavy rains, do not attempt to cross low-lying river bridges by car or on foot, as there have been fatalities linked to people being washed down river.
 Keep informed of regional weather forecasts and plan accordingly.

 Pretoria - High Commission of Canada

-Cape Town - Consulate of Canada
+Cape Town - Honorary consul of Canada

 - Date modified: